 The City of Vallejo Water System customers are fortunate because they enjoy an abundant water supply from two surface water sources.
 The Solano Project provides source water from Lake Berryessa, transported to our facilities by the Putah South Canal.
 The City also receives surface water from the State Water Project.
 This water, from Lake Oroville, travels through the Sacramento River to the State's North Bay Aqueduct pumping facilities.
-Our source water pumping and distribution facilities enable us to treat and deliver water from either one of these sources or to blend these sources before treatment at the Fleming Hill Water Treatment Plant and distribution to the Vallejo service area.
-The City of Vallejo Lakes System and service area is a public water system with its own treatment plant and distribution system that delivers drinking water to customers residing in the Green Valley, Old Cordelia, Jameson Canyon, Suisun Valley, Willotta Oaks and Gordon Valley areas.
+Our source water pumping and distribution facilities enable us to treat and deliver water from either one of these sources or to blend OF VALLEJO these sources before LAKES SYSTEM SERVICE AREA treatment at the Fleming Hill Water Treatment Plant and distribution to the Vallejo service area.
+The City of Vallejo Lakes System and service area is a public water system with its own treatment plant and distri-CITY OF VALLEJO WATER SYSTEM bution system SERVICE AREA that delivers customers residing in the Green Valley, Old Cordelia, Jameson Canyon, Suisun Valley, Willotta Oaks and Gordon Valley areas.